jamesdanielwhitford/sentry-shopify/third.md

 </script>
 ```

 Replace `YOUR_DSN_HERE` with your actual Sentry project DSN.
 This configuration captures 100% of transactions and sessions for testing purposes.
 The configuration automatically adds ecommerce context to all events, including cart information, customer details, and page-specific data that becomes crucial when debugging issues.

-The feedback integration enables user feedback collection with screenshot support and automatically integrates with session replay to capture up to 30 seconds of user activity before feedback submission.
+The feedback section enables user feedback collection with screenshot support and automatically integrates with session replay to capture up to 30 seconds of user activity before feedback submission.

 For comprehensive setup guidance, check out the [getting started with session replay](https://blog.sentry.io/getting-started-with-session-replay/) guide.

 ## Setting up the User Feedback Widget